|AAMC MD-PhD Summer Undergraduate Research Programs||

 Provides professional support for individuals who teach high-school level science, technology, engineering, and/or mathematics.

-Award Value: Provides stipends, grants for professional development and teaching materials, as well as leadership and mentoring opportunities.
+Award Value: Provides more than $50,000 in stipends, grants for professional development and teaching materials, as well as leadership and mentoring opportunities.

 |Leifur Eiríksson Foundation Fellowships||